Branch theory

 Branch theory is an ecclesiological proposition that the One, Holy, Catholic, and Apostolic Church includes various different Christian denominations whether in formal communion or not.

 Anglican proponents of Anglo-Catholic churchmanship who support the theory include only the Roman Catholic, Eastern Orthodox, Oriental Orthodox, Lutheran, Old Catholic, Moravian, Nestorian and Anglican churches as branches.
 These church bodies have retained the historic episcopate, one of the four essential things which are required for unity with Anglicans.
 However, other Anglicans, including those of low, broad and high churchmanship, have "followed the major continental Reformers in their doctrine of the true church, identifiable by the authentic ministry of word and sacrament, in their rejection of the jurisdiction of the pope, and in their alliance with the civil authority ('the magistrate')".
 The Church of England historically considered itself "Protestant and Reformed" and cooperated with the Continental Reformed Churches, participating in the Synod of Dort in 1618–1619.
+Developed from 1981 to 1984, God's Reign and Our Unity: The Report of the Anglican-Reformed International Commission, promulgated the theology that "In the spirit of the Reformation, Anglicans acknowledge that the true Church exists where the Word is preached and the sacraments are administered properly."

 As such, Anglicans have entered into full communion with bodies such as the member churches of the Porvoo Communion and the Mar Thoma Syrian Church.
-In some countries, Anglicans have merged with Methodists, Presbyterians and Lutherans to form united Protestant Churches, such as the Church of North India, Church of Pakistan, Church of South India, and the Church of Bangladesh; these churches self-identify as "Anglican" and are part of the Anglican Communion.
+In some countries, Anglicans have merged with Methodists, Presbyterians and Lutherans to form united Protestant Churches, such as the Church of North India, Church of Pakistan, Church of South India, and the Church of Bangladesh; these churches are members of the Anglican Communion, in addition to the World Communion of Reformed Churches.
 In every case, a condition of full communion and/or merger is that the church bodies of other traditions had to agree to take upon themselves the four marks of the Church which are named in the Chicago-Lambeth Quadrilateral.
-Those church bodies which did not have the historical episcopate, for instance, had to agree that their future clergy would be received into it.
+After the merger, future clergy would be ordained in lines of the historic episcopate.